sycomix/Clover-Edition/README.md

 (You don't actually need git, just a fast way to clone this repo instead of manually downloading it) (If that doesn't work try `python3` instead of python.
 This also assumes git is installed, but you can download a zip file from github and extract it yourself if you don't want to install git.)

-Then you will need to download the model and put it in the models folder.
-The current magnet torrent linke is here:
+Then you will need to download the model and put it in the models folder rename it to pytorch-gpt2-xl-aid2-v5.
+The current magnet torrent link is here:
 ```
 magnet:?xt=urn:btih:17dcfe3d12849db04a3f64070489e6ff5fc6f63f&dn=model_v5_pytorch&tr=udp%3a%2f%2ftracker.opentrackr.org%3a1337%2fannounce&tr=udp%3a%2f%2fopen.stealth.si%3a80%2fannounce&tr=udp%3a%2f%2fp4p.arenabg.com%3a1337%2fannounce&tr=udp%3a%2f%2ftracker.coppersurfer.tk%3a6969%2fannounce&tr=udp%3a%2f%2ftracker.cyberia.is%3a6969%2fannounce&tr=udp%3a%2f%2ftracker.moeking.me%3a6969%2fannounce&tr=udp%3a%2f%2f9.rarbg.me%3a2710%2fannounce&tr=udp%3a%2f%2ftracker3.itzmx.com%3a6961%2fannounce
 ```

+Your model folder should look like this:

+    ./models
+    └── pytorch-gpt2-xl-aid2-v5
+        ├── config.json
+        ├── merges.txt
+        ├── pytorch_model.bin
+        └── vocab.json

 ##### Color support on Windows (All methods untested.
 Please report if they do or do not work.):